 **Note: I was a guest at the hotels mentioned but all reflections are my own**

-My Complete Guide to the Athens Riviera for TripSavvy gives you more ideas of what to see and do there, but it’s good, alternative place to base yourself along the Athens Riviera too.
-So let me give you some ideas of which Athens Beach Hotels to stay in during your Luxury Athens Beach break – proving you don’t need to head to an island to enjoy island life.
+My Complete Guide to the Athens Riviera for TripSavvy gives you more ideas of what to see and do there, but it’s also a good, alternative place to base yourself along the Athens Riviera too.
+So let me give you some ideas of where to stay during your Luxury Athens Beach break – proving you don’t need to head to an island to enjoy island life.

 Vouliagmeni and Glyfada are the names people associate the Riviera with.
 It didn’t start to develop as an area, and then a destination in itself until the 1960’s when Glyfada and Vouliagmeni started to improve their facilities and infrastructure; tavernas, nightclubs, restaurants, casinos to boost the nation’s burgeoning tourism industry – also a project to help lift the locals out of post war blues and provide them with somewhere special to spend their weekends.